armeliens/SpotifyColorSorting/README.md

    `http://127.0.0.1:8888/callback`
 3. Download the [`SpotifyColorSorting.py`](https://github.com/armeliens/SpotifyColorSorting/blob/main/SpotifyColorSorting.py) script
    *(Click the "Download" button in the top-right corner of the file)*
+4. Double-click on the file you just downloaded
-4. Run the script and enter your `CLIENT_ID` and `CLIENT_SECRET` from the app you just created when prompted.
+5. When prompted, enter your `CLIENT_ID` and your `CLIENT_SECRET` from the Spotify Developers app you just created

 ---